No, cordyceps won't turn you into a zombie à la The Last of Us

 For all of these reasons, RealMushroom Organic Cordyceps powder is our #1 pick.

-Even the price is very comparable.
-The only difference is that they don’t go through the strict, third-party testing on the amount of beta-glucan.
+It’s non-GMO, gluten-free, paleo-friendly, and vegan.
+The only difference is that they don’t use strict, third-party testing on the amount of beta-glucan compared to other brands.

 Still, it’s a great product.

 They also sell cordyceps in capsule form.
 Each bottle contains 120 capsules, which is roughly 60 servings.

 Four Sigmatic make top-tier coffee + mushroom blends.
 Their Boost High-Caf Ground Coffee isn’t just coffee; it’s a mushroom coffee designed to give you a mental and physical edge.

 Whether you like drip coffee, French press, or cold brew, this delicious blend does it all.
 Plus, Four Sigmatic products are USDA organic, keto-friendly, gluten-free, and toxin-free.